WWII German Sniper

 Click here to buy the three Volume set by Bruce Karem and Mike Steves

 Special thanks to Ryan Elliott and Andrew Schaefer for proof reading the text and the encouragement to finish this website.
 Thanks to Mike Steves and Bruce Karem for your awesome books which is the foundation for much of this website.
 Thanks to Alex Yuschenko, Dave Roberts, Mike Prucey, Wolfgang Meyer, Brian Kowalski, Mike Steves and Bruce Karem for sharing your knowledge.
 These men are awesome and credit to the hobby!
-Thank you also to the following collectors who allowed me to use pictures from their collection: Brian Glenwright, Damian Scanlon, and Georg Oberaigner.
+Thank you also to the following collectors who allowed me to use pictures from their collection: Rick Walter, Brian Glenwright, Damian Scanlon, and Georg Oberaigner.